Iraq–Israel relations: 2024 military threat from Israel

 In November 2024, Israeli news outlets began reporting that Israel may target the Islamic Resistance in Iraq for its campaign against Israel during its wars on Gaza and on Lebanon.
 Unnamed officials allegedly told outlets that satellites monitored the transfer of ballistic missiles and related equipment from Iran to Iraqi territory.

 On 19 November, Israel issued a letter to the UN Security Council asserting its right to self-defense against the Islamic Resistance in Iraq for its military campaign on Israel during its wars on Gaza and Lebanon.
 Iraqi Prime Minister Mohammed Shia al-Sudani warned that the letter served as pretext for an attack on Iraq, aligning with Israel's efforts to expand the war in the region.

 The Israeli security threat towards Iraq caused the Iraqi government to issue a statement that it would take all necessary diplomatic and military actions to protect its sovereignty.
 On 21 November, The Iraqi government requested an emergency session of the Arab League Council through the Iraqi Permanent Mission to the Arab League to address the Israeli threats against Iraq.
 The request highlighted Israel's threats in its letter to the UN Security Council, where it sought to expand its aggression in the region to Iraq.

+2024–2026 Israeli military presence in Iraq

+In 2026, it was revealed by The Wall Street Journal and The New York Times that Israel had maintained a clandestine military presence in Iraq consisting of two makeshift bases.
+The bases were constructed as early as late 2024 and were used to support Israeli attacks on Iran during the 2025 Twelve-Day War and 2026 Iran war.
+Israel prevented the discovery of its secret bases by killing Iraqi soldiers and civilians approaching the area.